imennajar/python-challenge/README.md

 # What we will learn from this project:

-    - How to use CSV files
+    - How to import modules like csv
     - How to use the right instructions and data structures
-    - How to write the final analysis in a text file
+    - How to export a text file with the results.

 # Instructions:
 ## PyBank